hugopendlebury/polars-dates/README.md

 )
 ```

-Note in the example above how the dateconversions namespace is applied to the column dt.
+Note in the example we show how the dateconversions namespace is applied to the column dt.

 This could also be written as